-- 6.1 The Auditor shall obtain from the Certified Company a copy of their vendor management policies and procedures.
-The Auditor shall verify that the policies and procedures are in conformity with the Certification Standard and the company is in compliance with those policies and procedures. - 6.2 The Auditor shall confirm that the annual assessment of the vendor management policies and procedures has occurred and has been properly communicated to the
+6.1 The Auditor shall obtain from the Certified Company a copy of their vendor management policies and procedures.
+The Auditor shall verify that the policies and procedures are in conformity with the Certification Standard and the company is in compliance with those policies and procedures.

-- executive management and/or board of directors of the company, including any recommendations for improvements. - 6.3 The Auditor shall document how the Certified Company determines and/or confirms that the third party vendors (i.e. their agents) they use are conforming with the applicable Certification Standards. - 6.4 A violation of a Certification Standard by a third party vendor on the Certified Company's account may be considered a violation of such standard by the Certified Company. - (7) Broker Agreements.
+- 6.2 The Auditor shall confirm that the annual assessment of the vendor management policies and procedures has occurred and has been properly communicated to the executive management and/or board of directors of the company, including any recommendations for improvements. - 6.3 The Auditor shall document how the Certified Company determines and/or confirms that the third party vendors (i.e. their agents) they use are conforming with the applicable Certification Standards. - 6.4 A violation of a Certification Standard by a third party vendor on the Certified Company's account may be considered a violation of such standard by the Certified Company. - (7) Broker Agreements.
 A broker shall only market accounts that are subject to a broker agreement.
 A broker agreement shall clearly indicate who the client (i.e. buyer or seller) is for purposes of a sales transaction.
-A broker shall not represent both the buyer and the seller in the same sales transaction.
+A broker shall not represent both the buyer and the seller in the same sales transaction unless the broker has obtained, per transaction, a signed acknowledgement from both parties to the dual representation.